Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/ministers.md

 ---
 name: Ministers
-about: Anything to-do with a nations ministers
+about: For any minister related issues
 title: Tag of Nation(s) Affected - Summary of Issue
 labels: Ministers
 assignees: PPsyrius